isaacmg/model_agnostic_prediction/readme.md

 [![Build Status](https://travis-ci.org/isaacmg/model_agnostic_prediction.svg?branch=master)](https://travis-ci.org/isaacmg/model_agnostic_prediction)

 Model Agnostic (MA) provides an easy model instantiation for Flask, Django, and other production Python projects.
-It also supports exporting to model other common serving platforms.
-Finally MA. allows you to easily load models and perform predictions without having to worry about the different types.
+It also supports exporting models to other common serving platforms.
+Finally MA, allows you to easily load models and perform predictions without having to worry about the model backends.
 Moreover, it helps you organize your code for easy updating and maintainance.

 ## Usage